oligo2021/oligo2021.github.io/index.md

 # Welcome to Oligo 2021 Online
 {: .fs-9 }

 Dear all, due to the Corona crisis we are currently facing, Oligo 2021 will be held online **June 4 and 5, 2021**.
 More details will be provided as soon as possible.
-All can [register](/registration) via this website:
+Everyone can [register](/registration) until **April 14, 2021* via this website:
 {: .fs-6 .fw-300 }

 Registration fees for the Oligo 2021 online event: